LDNReview

 KOL

-An upmarket Mexican restaurant that revolves around a buzzing open kitchen that offers six, eight, and nine-course tasting menus, your meal here will begin with a welcome broth.
+In a nutshell, Kol is an upmarket, Mexican tasting menu restaurant.
+Your meal here will begin with a welcome broth.
 If you’re thinking snooze, boring, thank you, next, then think again.
-This is no petty little jus to be downed in the hopes it’ll stop the sniffles you’ve been nurturing for the past decade, but a fiery Ribena-coloured brew packed with arbol chilli, fermented beetroot, and a hearty dose of Mezcal that will hit you wham, bam full force.
+This is no petty little jus to be downed in the hopes it’ll stop the sniffles you’ve been nurturing for the past decade.
+But a fiery Ribena-coloured brew packed with arbol chilli, fermented beetroot, and a hearty dose of mezcal that will hit you wham, bam full force.
 Each sip will confuse and delight.
 You should know that Kol is good at that.
 Like, Brian Cox delivering the C word good at that.

-From the rich blob of cashew mole hidden beneath razor thin slices of squid to the surprise arrival of crispy pork skin in the carnitas, each element of their tasting menu creates a sort of delirious fever dream where you have absolutely no idea what you just ate but you do know that it was very, very good.
+From the rich blob of cashew mole hidden beneath razor-thin slices of squid to the surprise arrival of crispy pork skin in the carnitas, each element of their tasting menu creates a sort of delirious fever dream where you have absolutely no idea what you just ate but you do know that it was very good.
 Then the next dish arrives.
-Your infatuation moves from a banging pine mayo to the pistachio on top of the crab chalupa until your meal ends and you find yourself out on Marylebone’s Seymour Street, back on their booking website in the hopes of being reunited with that broth.
+Your infatuation moves from a banging pine mayo to the pistachio on top of the crab chalupa, until your meal ends and you find yourself out on Marylebone’s Seymour Street.
 Could chucking some Don Julio in your Heinz cream of tomato satisfy your craving until then?
 It won’t, but it might be a hot minute before you’re able to get back here so whatever you need to do to soothe that new Kol-shaped hole in your heart, we support you.

-Outside of the fact that a meal here is likely to set you back a minimum of £80 per person, booking a table will not be easy.
-Their warm, buzzing terracotta dining room - and their intimate chef’s table experience downstairs - has been packed out since it opened in the miserable, significant-meal hot mess that was October 2020.
+Their warm, buzzing terracotta dining room has been packed out since it opened in the miserable, significant-meal hot mess that was October 2020.
 This could be down to the fact that the head chef was responsible for a Noma Mexico pop-up that got every Very Important Food Person horny.
 Or because we’re a nation where the majority of our Mexican food options boil down to glorified Old El Paso kits whilst this place is transforming a traditional custard dish into the kind of thing that tastes like Gucci has finally branched out into granola.
 Our money is on the latter.

 photo credit: Charlie McKay